markCwatson/mgrok/docs/control.md

 - TCP (0x01): Standard TCP connection forwarding
 - UDP (0x02): Datagram forwarding via encapsulation

+For UDP proxies each datagram is wrapped with a 2 byte length header on the multiplexed stream.
+The server forwards packets it receives on the public UDP socket to the client over this stream and the client does the same in the opposite direction.

 ## Flow

 1. Client connects to server and establishes a session